-mphsearch (model) opens a graphical user interface that can be used to search expressions in the model object model.
-Search using a text available in the name, expression or description of the variable.
+mphsearch(model) opens a graphical user interface that can be used to search expressions in the model object model.
+Search using a text available in the name, expression, or description of the variable.

-mphgetexpressions, mphgetproperties, mphgetselection, mphmodel, mphnavigator mphselectbox n = mphselectbox(model,geomtag,boxcoord,entity,...)
+mphgetexpressions, mphgetproperties, mphgetselection, mphmodel, mphnavigator mphselectball n = mphselectball(model, geomtag, coord, entity) finds geometry entity numbers that are inside a ball defined by its coordinates and radius.